 Beyond the baseline, it is foolish to discount our success in replicating our own approach to affecting our environment.
 We must treat our creation as our equal in agency, regardless of any argument to the contrary.
 Let any such argument occur as an ancillary to the status we grant AI in considering its implications.
 Prudence demands it.

-In the long term, economic equity must be featured in the end result of the AI revolution.
+In the long term, economic equity must be a featured result of the AI revolution.
 Humanity freed from toil but burdened by gross class disparity is not acceptable or aligned.

 All stable processes we shall predict.
 All unstable processes we shall control.